jake-knerr/cogent/README.md

 I believe that the popularity of React is due to the encapsulation of HTML, CSS, and JavaScript code into the concept of a component, with the JavaScript definition as the primary face of a component.

 Cogent also aims to componentize a web app by unifying HTML, CSS, and JavaScript, while also providing a state management pattern.
 Cogent is a pattern and a set of conventions, not a code-based framework.
+Cogent is simple and prioritizes ease of use over complexity.

 ### Overview